vitorcmonteiro/gra_streaming_gcloud/README.md

 ![Authentication tokens](https://user-images.githubusercontent.com/22838513/167897153-7998ee7c-9274-46dd-9caa-765b13dee034.png)

-Remember that there is a monthly limit of usage.
+Remember that there is a monthly limit of usage, it is hard to reach it but some queries may quickly consume this limit.
 When we connect to Twitter's API and download the data we have a running count that is capped at 2M Tweets per month. </br>

-### *Connect to Twitter API*
+## *Connecting to Twitter's API*
-With the token in hands we will now connect to Twitter's API and get some tweets from the trending topics.
+With the token in hands we will now connect to Twitter's API and get some tweets from trending topics.
 We are able to connect it through Tweepy's class named ``StreamingClient``[^4].

-Remember to install tweepy package (``pip install tweepy``) in your environment.
-I have also created a file called ``twitter`` inside a credentials folder containing only the key so I don't share it on GitHub.
+We will need to do two things:

+* Install Tweepy Package (``pip install tweepy``)
+* Create a credentials folder (Not found on this repository for security purposes) and create a file called ``twitter`` (No extension) inside that folder

 ```python
 # publish.py